Independent African news, markets, culture and politics.

 Rivers Governor Fubara Skips Media After APC Screening

-Rivers State Governor Siminalayi Fubara declined to field questions from journalists after appearing before the All Progressives Congress (APC) governorship […]
+Rivers State Governor Siminalayi Fubara declined to answer journalists’ questions after appearing before the All Progressives Congress (APC) governorship screening committee […]

 Rivers: Fubara impeachment process fully on course - State Assembly

-Fubara arrived at the venue in the morning and participated in the questioning session before exiting the hall.
-As reporters approached him for comment, the governor responded only with a terse “No comment,” refusing to elaborate on the proceedings or his prospects for the upcoming election.
+Fubara arrived at the venue in the morning, participated in the questioning session, and then left the hall.
+When reporters approached him for comment, he responded only with a terse “No comment,” refusing to elaborate on the proceedings or his prospects for the upcoming election.

 Ifunanya